17 Unique Strengths That Give Introverts the Upper Hand

 Unsplash

 Spending time in introspection leads to a high level of self-awareness.
 Introverts often have a clear understanding of their own strengths, weaknesses, and emotions.
-This self-awareness can lead to better decision-making and personal growth, as they’re continually reflecting on and learning from their experiences.
+Self-awareness can lead to better decision-making and personal growth, as they’re continually reflecting on and learning from their experiences.

 11. They’re creative problem-solvers.